How to form an LLC in New York

 Step 6: Obtain an EIN and required licenses

-Visit the IRS website and request your Employer Identification Number, a free and instant application required for opening bank accounts, hiring employees, or electing corporate tax status.
+Visit the IRS website and request your Employer Identification Number.
+The online application is free and provides your EIN immediately upon approval.
+An EIN is required for opening bank accounts, hiring employees, or meeting excise tax obligations.

 Then check whether your industry requires state or city licensing.
 From craft breweries to home health agencies, many businesses need special permits.
-If you sell taxable goods or services, register for sales tax before your first invoice is issued.
+If you sell taxable goods or services, you must be approved for a Certificate of Authority with NY Taxation and Finance before making any taxable sales; the Tax Department does not provide a grace period for unregistered vendors.

 New York LLC ongoing compliance requirements